nateProjects/Bootyful-Demake/bugs.md

 ## Real bugs

-- Sometimes you seem to get stuck on a ladder
+- FIXED - Sometimes you seem to get stuck on a ladder
 - Sometimes you respawn after death behind a door
 - Pressing Z to reposition was introduced to address this